AndyI1234/quiz-app/README.md

 # quiz-app
-A simple quiz app written in nestjs and angular
+A simple quiz app written in java(spring-boot) and angular